trihargianto/trihargianto.com/src/content/blog/2025-02-27-a-simple-guide-to-organizing-your-dotfiles/index.en.md

 ## GNU Stow as solution

 After digging the solution on the Internet, I found out that we can manage our Dotfiles easily using [GNU Stow](https://www.gnu.org/software/stow/).
-This software enable us to manage every Dotfiles a single directory ✨
+This software enable us to manage every Dotfiles in a single directory ✨

 ### Installation